flotiq/flotiq-docs/docs/API/index.md

 Every key has to be saved separately.

+To restrict access for already used keys you can remove all rules or remove the key.
+There isn't a way to regenerate Application Keys for now, so you should protect access to them.

 And here you can see how it looks all in the User Interface:

 ![](images/api-keys.png)